Power of Knockoff: The Impact of Ranking Algorithm, Augmented Design, and Symmetric Statistic: Impact of the augmented design

+Comparing Corollary~\ref{cor:blockPD-knockoff} and Corollary~\ref{cor:blockPD-Lasso}, We have the following observations: \begin{itemize} \item When $\rho\in [\rho_0,1)$, SDP-knockoff shares the same phase diagram as Lasso-path, i.e., SDP-knockoff yields a negligible power loss compared with its prototype. \item When $\rho\in (-1,\rho_0)$, the phase diagrams of SDP-knockoff is inferior to that of Lasso-path.
+Especially, when $\rho\in (-1, -0.5]$, the AFR region of SDP-knockoff is infinite: For any $\vartheta<1/2$, no matter how large $r$ is, SDP-knockoff never achieves Exact Recovery. \end{itemize}

-Comparing Corollary~\ref{cor:blockPD-knockoff} and Corollary~\ref{cor:blockPD-Lasso}, we observe that, when $\rho\in [\rho_0,1)$, the phase diagram of knockoff is the same as that of Lasso-path.
-When $\rho\in (-1,\rho_0)$, the phase diagrams of two methods are different.
-Figure~\ref{fig:knockoff-phase} shows the phase diagram of knockoff for different values of $\rho$.
-To see what causes the discrepancy of the phase diagram between knockoff and Lasso-path, we first look at the range of $\rho\in (-0.5, \rho_0)$.
-In this case, the construction in \eqref{diag-s} guarantees that the $j$th knockoff is uncorrelated with the $j$th original variable.
+We give an explanation of the discrepancy of the phase diagram between SDP-knockoff and Lasso-path for $\rho\in (-1, \rho_0)$.
+First, consider $\rho\in (-0.5, \rho_0)$.
+By \eqref{diag-s}, $a=0$ and $\mathrm{diag}(s)=I_p$.
+It follows that the $j$th knockoff is uncorrelated with the $j$th original variable.
 However, this knockoff is still highly correlated with the $(j+1)$th original variable.
 Suppose $j$ is a true signal variable.
 Then, a true signal at $(j+1)$ will increase the absolute correlation between $y$ and $\tilde{x}_j$ but decrease the absolute correlation between $y$ and $x_j$ (since $\rho<0$), making it more difficult for $x_j$ to stand out.

-We then look at the range of $\rho\in (-1,-0.5]$.
-In this range, the construction of knockoff variables changes to a different form (see \eqref{diag-s}).
-This has a significant consequence on the phase curve $h_{ER}(\vartheta)$.
-To gain some insight, we look at a scenario of two `nested' signals, i.e., $(\beta_j, \beta_{j+1})=(\tau_p, \tau_p)$.
-By elementary calculation,
+Next, consider $\rho\in (-1,-0.5]$.
+Suppose $\{j, j+1\}$ has two `nested' signals, i.e., $(\beta_j, \beta_{j+1})=(\tau_p, \tau_p)$.
+By \eqref{diag-s} and an elementary calculation,

 When $\rho\leq -0.5$, variable $j$ and its knockoff have the same absolute correlation with $y$.
 Consequently, there is a non-diminishing probability that the true signal variable fails to dominate its knockoff variable, making it impossible to select $j$ consistently.
 In the Rare/Weak signal model, `nested' signals appear with a non-diminishing probability if $\vartheta<1/2$.
 This explains why $h_{ER}(\vartheta)=\infty$ when $\rho\leq -0.5$ and $\vartheta<1/2$.